maurjadhav/task_slolution/Readme.md

-# For this i have use the Chat GPT as
+# For this, I have used Chat GPT as

-1. Just copy and pest the problem statement and i got the first solution
+1. Just copy and paste the problem statement, and I got the first solution
-2. For the second solution i have asked the simplear solution
+2. For the second solution, I have asked the simpler solution